Universal Cinema

 It was a very nicely appointed theatre, but never really caught on, because of it’s proximity to Randolph AFB, and most people living in that area were military and could see movies on base a lot less expensively.

-It was eventually taken over by Santikos Theatres, then Movie One Theatres of San Antonio.
+On December 18, 1974 it taken over by Santikos Theatres, they were followed by Movie One Theatres of San Antonio.
 It became an adult movie theatre from July 29, 1977 and closed in 1979.
 It has been used as a church for many years.

 Just login to your account and subscribe to this theater.